irmen/Pyro4/docs/source/nameserver.rst

 removematching : removematching pattern
   Removes all entries matching the given regular expression pattern.

+setmeta : setmeta name [metadata...]
+  Sets the new list of metadata tags for the given Pyro object.
+  If you don't specify any metadata tags, the metadata of the object is cleared.

 ping
   Does nothing besides checking if the name server is running and reachable.